Capital City: Belgrade

 - Applied studies organised at colleges of applied studies or at universities

 In 2003, the country underwent reforms of its higher education system when it joined the Bologna Process.
-It also passed a new law on higher education, which introduced the European Credit Transfer System; three-cycle system of study; and diploma supplement.
+It also passed a new law on higher education, which introduced the European Credit Transfer System, a three-cycle study system, and a diploma supplement.

 As of 2007/2008, all newly-enrolled students now study under the new reformed programmes at all higher education institutions.